 I, Uttaran Dutta, am an assistant professor of intercultural communication in the Hugh Downs School of Human Communication, Arizona State University, USA.
 I received my Ph.D. in communication studies from Purdue University, USA and Master of Design from Indian Institute of Technology- Bombay, India.
 I also earned a Bachelor’s in civil engineering and a Master of Business Administration from Indian academic institutions.

-Please visit the pages and/or the following URLs to know more about me and my work.
+Please visit the pages and/or the following links to know more about me and my work.